Tibet under Yuan rule

-The region retained a degree of political autonomy under the Sakya lama, who was the de jure head of Tibet and a spiritual leader of the Mongol Empire.
-However, administrative and military rule of Tibet remained under the auspices of the Yuan government agency known as the Bureau of Buddhist and Tibetan Affairs or Xuanzheng Yuan, a top-level administrative department separate from other Yuan provinces, but still under the administration of the Yuan dynasty.
+The region retained a degree of political autonomy under the Sakya lama, who was the de jure head of Tibet and a spiritual leader of the Mongol Empire under the priest and patron relationship.
+However, administrative and military rule of Tibet remained under the auspices of the Yuan government agency known as the Bureau of Buddhist and Tibetan Affairs (Xuanzheng Yuan), a top-level administrative department separate from other Yuan provinces, but still under the administration of the Yuan dynasty.
 Tibet retained nominal power over religious and political affairs, while the Yuan dynasty managed a structural and administrative rule over the region, reinforced by the rare military intervention.
 This existed as a "diarchic structure" under the Yuan emperor, with power primarily in favor of the Mongols.
-One of the department's purposes was to select a dpon-chen, usually appointed by the lama and confirmed by the Yuan emperor in Beijing.
+One of the department's purposes was to select a dpon-chen, the de facto administrator and imperial representative in Tibet, usually appointed by the lama and confirmed by the Yuan emperor in Dadu (modern-day Beijing).

+Terminology

+In the Yuan dynasty, the most commonly used named for Tibet and Tibetans were Tufan, Xifan, and Wuzang/Wusizang.
+Tufan is derived from Böd, the native Tibetan name for Tibet.
+Xifan (Western Böd) is a Sino-Tibetan term and Wuzang/Wusizang are Chinese transliterations of Ü-Tsang, which in Yuan and Ming tims referred to Central Tibet.
+According to Tibetan sources, the center of Ü was Lhasa and Tsang's center was Shigatse.
+Other Yuan dynasty Chinese renderings of Tibetan terms include Tuosima (Amdo) and Tuogansi (Kham).
+Tibetan monks were called Xiseng (Western Monks), a term used to collectively describe Tibetan, Nepali, Indian, and Tangut monks.

 History

 Conquest of Tibet

-Tibet has been invaded by the Mongol Empire in 1240 and 1244.
+Tibet was invaded by the Mongol Empire in 1240 and 1244.
 The first invasion was by Prince Köden or Godan, grandson of Genghis Khan and son of Ögedei Khan.
 The second invasion by Möngke Khan resulted in the entire region falling under Mongol rule.
 Kublai Khan incorporated the region into his later Yuan dynasty, but left the legal system intact.
 Drogön Chögyal Phagpa, the Sakya lama, became a religious teacher to Kublai, who made him the nominal head of the region.

-Mongol rule (1244-1260)

-Although the Yuan maintained administrative rule of Tibet, scholarly opinion on the exact nature of this rule is disputed: according to different sources, it is considered a direct subject, an indirect part of the Yuan dynasty or an "autonomous" region outside direct Yuan rule, but subject to the greater Mongol Empire.
-While no modern equivalents remain, the relationship is analogous to that of the British Empire and the British Raj in India.

-The rule was described in the Mongolian chronicle "Ten Laudable Laws", which describes "two orders", one order based on the religious and one order based on the secular.
-Religious is based on the Sutras and Dharani, secular on peace and tranquillity.
-The Sakya Lama is responsible for the religious order, the Yuan emperor for the secular.
-The religion and the state became dependent on each other, each with its own functions, but the will of the Emperor, through the dpon chen, held the de facto upper hand.

-Through their influence with the Yuan rulers, Tibetan lamas gained considerable influence in various Mongol clans.
-Besides Kublai, there were, for example, clear lines of influence between scattered areas of Tibet and the Mongol Ilkhanate based in Persia.
-Kublai's success in succeeding Möngke as Great Khan meant that after 1260, Phagpa and the House of Sakya would only wield greater influence.
-Phagpa became head of all Buddhist monks in the Yuan empire.
-Tibet would also enjoy a rather high degree of autonomy compared to other parts of the Yuan empire, although further expeditions took place in 1267, 1277, 1281 and 1290/91.